amarine-py/crag-apps/planning/Proposal.md

 **Precondition**: Must be logged in with appropriate credentials.
 Possibly must have enough "points"?
 **Post-condition**: Comment will show up and be associated with the climber account to which it is posted.
 The user who posts the comment may lose points associated with the "cost" of commenting?

-### Edit or Delete a User Comment
+### Edit a User Comment

-Moderators and admins can edit or delete a comment for cause.
-A user may choose to edit or delete their own posted comments.
+Admins can edit a comment for cause, but this should ONLY be in rare cases.
+A user may choose to edit their own posted comments.

 **Precondition**: Must be logged in with appropriate credentials.
 **Post-condition**: Comments will be removed or changed.
 User will not reclaim points associated with cost of comment?

+### Delete a User Comment

+Admins and moderators can delete a user comment for cause.
+Users should be able to delete their own user comments.

 ### Add a Forum Comment